History of TREHA®

 In early 1990’s, one night, one of the young researchers in the company, Kazuhiko Maruta, dreamt of a “sparkling colony” (a visible mass of a single species of microorganisms).
 Two days later, a microorganism that produces trehalose producing enzymes was discovered.
 Surprisingly, it was found in a soil sample taken right from his company’s home city of Okayama, Japan.
 This is how the unique enzymes that produce trehalose were brought into being…but the story goes back a little further.

 Proceeding this discovery, research was being conducted all over the world to produce sugar from starch in an efficient way.
 The major hurdle was that starch was branching half way—like branches of a tree.
 Researchers knew that if an enzyme that was capable of cutting the branches efficiently could be found, it would be possible to produce diverse sugars with a high degree of purity.
-During the same time, Hayashibara Co., Ltd. was searching for a microorganism that could produce a branch-cutting enzyme from the mother earth.
-It was in the spring of 1966, a microorganism that produces this particular enzyme was found under a Japanese persimmon tree in the yard of Hayashibara Co., Ltd.’s research lab in Okayama.
+During the same time, Hayashibara Co., Ltd. (Nagase Viita Co., Ltd. at present) was searching for a microorganism that could produce a branch-cutting enzyme from the mother earth.
+It was in the spring of 1966, a microorganism that produces this particular enzyme was found under a Japanese persimmon tree in the yard of the company’s research lab in Okayama.

 Without the discoveries of these trehalose producing enzymes and branch-cutting enzyme found from the soil in Okayama, it would never have been possible to produce trehalose efficiently.